1nj3ct10n/Red-Team-Adventures/Payloads/Macros/README.md

-Originally created by John Woodman (@JohnWoodman15), this VBA macro gives a reverse shell using only Windows API calls.
+Originally created by John Woodman (@JohnWoodman15), this VBA macro initially gives a reverse shell using only Windows API calls.
 \
 \
 I modified it a bit according to my own needs.
 This macro does the following: